jakekohlhepp/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am an assistant professor of economics and the John Stewart Fellow at University of North Carolina at Chapel Hill.
+I am an assistant professor of economics and the John Stewart Fellow at the University of North Carolina at Chapel Hill.
 I am an applied microeconomist with a background in theory and labor.
 My research agenda focuses on how human resource decisions within firms shape markets.

 My CV is available [here](files/kohlhepp_cv.pdf).
-My job market paper is available [here](files/kohlhepp_jmp.pdf).
+My wife and I write a blog about each week of our life together since we got married, which you can read [here](https://thekohlhepps.com).